Pack hunter: Arguments against cognitive complexity

 While it is easy to attribute complex cognitive processes to animals hunting in a coordinated manner, this apparently complex behaviour may be explained in terms of more simple mental operations.
 For example, the hunting tactics of wolves, which involve fanning out and encircling prey, are argued to have been replicated in a computer simulation where the wolves were programmed with two simple rules: (1) Get within a minimum safe distance from the prey (2) Once this distance is achieved, move away from hunting partners.
 Ambushing is also argued to have been represented in this simulation by wolves who begin randomly at different locations.
 This simulation matches the coordination level of complexity, leaving open the question of the cognitive processes necessary for collaboration.

 Another argument consists of observations that several animals not usually thought of as cognitively complex have been observed to hunt cooperatively, and in some cases collaboratively.
 For example, grouper fish have been observed to recruit giant moray eels into collaborative hunts, where their complementary hunting strategies increase the feeding success of both.
 The gestures performed by the grouper fish fulfill the criteria for a referential gesture, a signalling behaviour previously only observed in humans, great apes, and ravens.
 In addition, cooperative and collaborative hunting has been observed in other unlikely candidates, such as crocodiles and Cuban boas.

+Using AI modeling, a Nagoya University research team led by Kazushi Tsutsui found that cooperative hunting behavior could be reliably predicted using a reinforcement learning stimulation, a type of learning common to animals with lower levels of cognitive complexity.
+They concluded that "elaborate coordination can be achieved through a relatively simple decision process of mapping between observations and actions via distance-dependent internal representations formed by prior experience."